mvolkmann/blog/src/flutter.md

 | `suffix`     | `Widget` displayed inside the input after entered text       |
 | `suffixIcon` | `Widget` displayed inside the input after entered text       |
 | `suffixText` | `String` displayed inside the input after entered text       |

+When `errorText` is set, the border and label (if any) become red.
+Set this to `null` to indicate that the value is valid and no error message should be displayed.

 It is not valid to specify both `prefix` and `prefixText`.
 Likewise, it is not valid to specify both `suffix` and `suffixText`.